Bitcoin’s Energy Usage Isn’t a Problem. Here’s Why.

 However, if it’s successful and well-managed, it becomes cheaper to add each user.
-Expenses still do grow over time (more employees, more facilities, more servers, etc) but if the company is well-designed, those expenses should grow more slowly than users and revenue, which leads the company towards profitability and robust profit margins.
+Expenses still grow over time (more employees, more facilities, more servers, etc.).
+Still, if the company is well-designed, those expenses should grow more slowly than users and revenue, which leads the company towards profitability and robust profit margins.

 In other words:

-Beyond a simple calculation of how much energy Bitcoin uses, we should also consider the details for how it uses energy and the types of energy it uses.
+Beyond a simple calculation of how much energy Bitcoin uses, we should also consider the details of how it uses energy and the types of energy it uses.

-People often imagine bitcoin miners competing with other industries for electricity, as though bitcoin mining must push out some other use of electricity.
-However, because bitcoin miners inherently require extremely cheap electricity sources, they can’t normally compete with normal users of electricity.
+People often imagine bitcoin miners competing with other industries for electricity, as though bitcoin mining must push out some other electricity use.
+However, because bitcoin miners inherently require extremely cheap electricity sources, they can’t usually compete with normal electricity users.
 As a result, bitcoin miners seek out inefficiencies around the world where electricity is being underutilized and wasted.

 The vast majority of energy consumers can’t go to where the energy is; the energy has to be brought to them.
 Humans organize themselves based on geography, mainly around shipping channels.
-We live in coastal or riverside cities, and in the suburbs of those areas, and around rural areas of fertile land.
-Not around energy.
+We live in coastal or riverside cities, in the suburbs of those areas, and around rural areas of fertile land, not around energy.

 We don’t move to where the oil and gas and uranium deposits are; we send folks out to go get the oil and gas and uranium and bring it back to us for consumption in our homes and at gas stations and nearby nuclear stations.

-Bitcoin miners are unusual energy consumers in the sense that they can go to wherever the energy source is, as long as they can get some sort of basic internet connection, including a cellular or satellite connection if needed.
+Bitcoin miners are unusual energy consumers in that they can go wherever the energy source is, as long as they can get some sort of basic internet connection, including a cellular or satellite connection if needed.
 That means they use energy in quite efficient and unusual ways.

 Fidelity’s first digital asset analyst and later founding partner of Castle Island Ventures, Nic Carter, described Bitcoin’s energy usage in an insightful way back in 2018:

-Although some miners use cheap forms of traditional energy, here is a sampling of some of the novel ways that bitcoin miners use otherwise stranded or unwanted energy to the benefit of themselves and their counterparties.
+Although some miners use cheap traditional energy, here is a sampling of some novel ways that Bitcoin miners use otherwise stranded or unwanted energy to benefit themselves and their counterparties.

-For a long time, China has been the largest bitcoin mining jurisdiction.
-At one point, Chinese miners were estimated to account for over 70% of the network, but by spring of 2021 it was estimated to have gradually dipped to under 50% as more competition arose elsewhere.
-Then, a 2021 ban on Chinese bitcoin mining, likely in order to enforce their capital controls, has sharply reduced Chinese bitcoin mining exposure, and those miners have gone elsewhere.
+For a long time, China has been the largest Bitcoin mining jurisdiction.
+At one point, Chinese miners were estimated to account for over 70% of the network.
+However, by the spring of 2021, it was estimated to have gradually dipped to under 50% as more competition arose elsewhere.
+Then, a 2021 ban on Chinese bitcoin mining, likely to enforce their capital controls, has sharply reduced Chinese bitcoin mining exposure, and those miners have gone elsewhere.

-However, for many years, China was an interesting example of bitcoin mobility.
+For many years, China was an interesting example of Bitcoin mobility.
 The province of Sichuan has a ton of overbuilt hydroelectric capacity.
-During the wet season, they produce more clean electricity than they can possibly use, and so it would otherwise be curtailed, wasted.
+During the wet season, they produce more clean electricity than they can possibly use.
+So it would otherwise be curtailed, wasted.

-Since bitcoin miners can go to where the energy source is, they used to flock to Sichuan during the wet season to make use of that otherwise wasted energy.
+Since Bitcoin miners can go to where the energy source is, they used to flock to Sichuan during the wet season to use that otherwise wasted energy.
 Not because they are altruistic environmentalists, but simply because it is cheap and nobody else is making use of it.
-Electricity that would otherwise be wasted and generate no revenue for the operator, can be sold for extremely cheap levels to someone who can find a use for it.
+The electricity that would otherwise be wasted and generate no revenue for the operator can be sold for extremely cheap levels to someone who can find a use for it.

-With the Chinese bitcoin mining ban that came shortly after the end-date of this chart, that hash rate and billions of dollars worth of annual revenue is moving to North America and other countries.
-But for many years, this was a great example of bitcoin miners mopping up stranded and wasted energy.
+With the Chinese Bitcoin mining ban that came shortly after the end date of this chart, that hash rate and billions of dollars worth of annual revenue is moving to North America and other countries.
+But this was a great example of Bitcoin miners mopping up stranded and wasted energy for many years.

 Many types of petroleum deposits come with associated natural gas.

-So what happens?
 It gets vented or flared into the atmosphere, and therefore wasted.
-Venting means just letting it out into the atmosphere, mainly as methane (which is a stronger greenhouse gas than carbon dioxide).
-Flaring means it is burned, and thus converted into carbon dioxide and emitted into the atmosphere.
-A complete waste, either way, and yet still contributing to global greenhouse gases.
+Venting means letting it out into the atmosphere, mainly as methane (a stronger greenhouse gas than carbon dioxide).
+Flaring means it is burned and thus converted into carbon dioxide and emitted into the atmosphere.
+A complete waste, either way and yet still contributing to global greenhouse gases.

-In other words, virtually the entire Bitcoin network in its peak 2021 form could hypothetically be run off of stranded natural gas in the US, let alone the rest of the world.
-Taking into account energy lost in the conversion process to electricity, that’s probably not completely the case, but the point is, this stranded energy source can power a huge chunk of it.
+In other words, virtually, the entire Bitcoin network in its peak 2021 form could hypothetically be run off of stranded natural gas in the US, let alone the rest of the world.
+Considering energy lost in the conversion process to electricity, that’s probably not completely the case, but the point is, this stranded energy source can power a huge chunk of it.

-There are several private bitcoin mining companies that specialize in hooking up trailers of bitcoin miners to oil producers with stranded gas, to make use of that otherwise-wasted energy.
+Several private Bitcoin mining companies specialize in hooking up trailers of bitcoin miners to oil producers with stranded gas to use that otherwise-wasted energy.

-North Dakota in particular is a major area for stranded gas mining.
-According to the EIA, nearly 20% of produced natural gas is flared in North Dakota, rather than collected.
+North Dakota, in particular, is a major area for stranded gas mining.
+According to the EIA, nearly 20% of produced natural gas is flared in North Dakota rather than collected.
 That wasted gas alone is equivalent to tens of TWh of electricity generation per year.
-Back in 2014, North Dakota’s wasted amount was more like 35%, and the state implemented rules to try to get that number down.
-Bitcoin miners can soak a lot of this otherwise wasted energy up, and bitcoin mining is indeed growing in that state.
+Back in 2014, North Dakota’s wasted amount was more like 35% and the state implemented rules to try to get that number down.
+Bitcoin miners can soak up much of this otherwise wasted energy, and Bitcoin mining is indeed growing in that state.

 I reached out to Marty Bent, the Director of Business Development for Great American Mining, to understand their operations.
-Great American Mining is a private company that works with oil and gas producers to deploy mobile bitcoin mining rigs onto the site of oil and gas production, to use their wasted gas to mine bitcoin.
+Great American Mining is a private company that works with oil and gas producers to deploy mobile Bitcoin mining rigs onto the oil and gas production site to use their wasted gas to mine Bitcoin.

 — Marty Bent, July 2021, via email